Burning-Sunrise/geant4-simulation/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Acknowledgments

+Special thanks to Shashank for his patience and guidance throughout this project.
+Much of what I learned came from his willingness to explain things step by step, and this tutorial would not have been possible without his help.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)